A personal journal

 Siddhartha's key insight is that attachment leads to suffering, and there is a way to move beyond suffering.
 To understand this simple truth, it is helpful to look at a metaphor.

-A gardener is planting a rose bush in winter.
+A gardener is planting a rose bush.
 As spring approaches, a rosebud begins to form.
 Within the span of several weeks time, the rosebud blooms with radiating beauty and intoxicating fragrance.
 As fall approaches, the rose begins to wither then dies, as with all things in nature.
 The gardener knows this truth of nature well, so he is not attached to the rose at any moment in time.

 Impermanence is the nature of all things in the universe.
 Thus, attachment to anything at all means that one is attached to that particular object at that particular moment in time, which means that one is not able to accept change as the inherent nature of all things.